 By Lori, Writer and Editor (and wearer of many other hats) for Upward Spiral and the Atlantic Institute of Aromatherapy.

 For many years, I struggled with severe sleep issues.
 When it came time to wind down and snuggle up in bed, my mind began its infamous cycle of incessant churning.
-I would close my eyes and try to fall asleep, but then I’d starting thinking about a problem I was dealing with, or what was happening in the world, or who I forgot to email, etc. I wouldn’t get a wink of shuteye.
+I would close my eyes and try to fall asleep, but then I’d starting thinking about a problem I was dealing with, or what was happening in the world, or who I forgot to email.
+I wouldn’t get a wink of shuteye.
 I’d toss and turn, looking at the clock as time passed.
-1:00AM, 2:00AM, 3:00AM—counting how many hours of sleep I’d get if I were actually able to fall asleep.
+1:00AM, 2:00AM, 3:00AM—counting how many hours of sleep I’d get if I were able to fall asleep that minute.
 Great, I’m only going to get four hours of sleep now.
 How am I going to make it through the day?
 I’d think, once 4:00AM rolled around.
 I trudged through far too many sleep-deprived days.
 Looking back, I don’t know how I actually did it.

 To make matters worse, I’m a very sensitive sleeper.
 Not only do I have trouble falling asleep, but pretty much any sound will wake me up after I fall asleep, and then the trouble falling back asleep ensues.
 Cats who knock any and everything off of dressers and nightstands certainly don’t help.
 (I later discovered this is a sign that they need more playtime.
 Playing with them regularly made for a great remedy!)

 I knew that I had to figure out a way to get quality sleep, or else I was going to melt into a puddle of despair.
 I tried various tinctures that were recommended to me, such as Kava and Valerian.
-They were bitter, bitter dropperfuls to swallow, and my sleep issues prevailed.
+They were bitter dropperfuls to swallow, and my sleep issues prevailed.
 I tried the classic act of counting sheep.
 I tried music and guided meditation.
 The latter usually worked, until the change in sound woke me up again.
 I tried melatonin.
 I was already taking an epsom salt bath every night.
 Nothing made a difference.

 That was until a good friend of mine suggested Passion Flower.